cwi-dis/cwipc/readme.md

 >
 > This needs to be done because unfortunately Microsoft has made an incompatible change to their C++ Runtime, so any program built after about May 2024 will crash if it uses an older version of the runtime.

 If after that the check command still fails, the problem is probably that one of the third party packages _is_ installed on your computer, but it is an incorrect version, or it is installed in a different way than what _cwipc_ expects.
+This will most likely be Python.

 Try to determine which package is responsible for the failure, and uninstall it.
 Then reboot and re-try the _fix cwipc installation_.
 This _should_ install the correct version of every package, and install it with the expected options.
 Packages that could have problems:

 - Python
-- LibPCL
-- librealsense2
 - Kinect for Azure and k4abt (body tracking)

 Python requires a specific mention: if you have already installed a version of Python **and** that Python is on your **PATH** environment variable the cwipc Python interface modules will be installed into that Python installation.
 But again: if there is some incompatibility in the way your Python has been installed your only recourse is to uninstall it and let the cwipc installer re-install it.

-And actually Realsense also requires a specific mention: if you already have it installed but have have a different version than what cwipc expects your only recourse is to uninstall it and then re-run the cwipc installer so it will install the correct version.
+And actually Realsense also requires a specific mention: if you already have it installed but have have a different version than what cwipc expects you will get an error message from _check installation_ but you should be able to ignore it.

 > As is probably clear from this section, writing Windows installers is not our strong point.
 Please contact us if you can provide help.